 - Professional Writing students have studied in Tibet, Nepal, New Zealand, Israel, Italy, France, England, Spain, Australia, Portugal, Bosnia and India.
 You also may spend a semester at Champlain's campuses in Dublin and Montreal.

-- Almost all of our students have had their work published or performed by graduation.
-Many even begin earning money from writing or editing while still undergraduates.
+- Almost all of our students have had their work published or performed by graduation, many even begin earning money from writing or editing while still undergraduates.
 In fact, 92% of Professional Writing graduates in the Class of 2016 are employed within six months of graduating, and of them, 86% are in positions relevant to their career goals.

 - There's no limit to the places you can go-from graduate school to doing what you love at newspapers, magazines and publishing houses.
 Our graduates are writing for magazines around the Pacific Rim, teaching English in Asia, starting their own catering business, designing websites, writing about food and wine, reporting in the Virgin Islands and editing books and online magazines.